davisjoseph6/mobilesam-task/README.md

 1. Automated testing

-To run the automated tests for the API, navigate to the project root and execute:
+To run the automated tests for the API, navigate to the project root and execute

     ```bash
     pytest